ankurbansal177/angular2Recharge/README.md

 ### Recharge Selector:
 This has all recharge options which are linked with websocket and update once we update the price.csv file   on server side.
 ### Recharge Banner:
 Recharge selector consists of multiple recharge banners.
 Recharge banner has price, bonus Price and checked   property.
 An interface for Recharge banner was created.

+From payment page, back button will take you to recharge page with previous values
 ### Payment:
 Payment component with 2 payment option credit card and netbanking was added.
 ### Credit Card Component: